 and Control Measures

-Enteroviruses typically spread by fecal-oral route; however, EV-D68 appears to spread via droplet and direct contact like other respiratory viruses.
+Enteroviruses typically spread by the fecal-oral route; however, EV-D68 appears to spread via droplet and direct contact like other respiratory viruses.

 Patients with symptoms of acute respiratory infection should be placed on droplet and contact precautions as per the Annex B: Best Practices for Prevention of Transmission of Acute Respiratory Infection In All Health Care Settings guidance document that outlines risk assessment, hand hygiene, personal protective equipment, control of the environment and administrative controls.